Sunday, May 31, 2026

 Once done ogling the architecture we walked back the block or so to the hotel, collected our bags, and got on the Blue Line to O’Hare (though after years of flying into Midway, I always immediately associate traveling to or from a Chicago airport with the Orange Line).
 Pal’s flight home was Monday evening, so once I dropped her off there I headed to my third hotel in as many days, where I ate leftover scallion pancake slices and a potsticker for dinner.

 Next time, we’ve vowed, we’ll go to Chicago when it’s a little warmer, and the days are longer, and we’ll have deep dish and time to visit Bohemian National Cemetery.
-But I have complaints or regrets about this trip, much-needed and much-appreciated as it was.
+But I have no complaints or regrets about this trip, much-needed and much-appreciated as it was.

 Wednesday, March 27, 2024